tomrussobuilds/visionforge/README.md

 }
 ```

-### Conclusion
+### Conclusion & Future Work

-This project demonstrates how a classic, lightweight architecture like ResNet-18 can perform extremely well on a compact medical-image dataset when paired with a careful, modern training setup.

-The goal is to provide a clean, stable, reproducible pipeline that others can reuse or extend with minimal friction.

-If you find this project useful, feedback and suggestions are always welcome!
+This project is a starting point.
+While the adapted ResNet-18 has shown great results, the real goal is to turn this repository into a sandbox for medical imaging experimentation.

+What’s next?
+I plan to keep testing:

+  - More Architectures: Moving beyond ResNet to see how different backbones (EfficientNets, ConvNeXts, etc.) handle the MedMNIST manifold.

+  - New Datasets: Scaling the same pipeline to other MedMNIST categories.

+  - Better Tuning: Exploring different augmentation and regularization strategies.

+Let's see how far we can push the accuracy on these datasets.
+If you have ideas or want to test a specific model, feel free to contribute!